kit548/IoTGas/README.md

   - Node.js, ReactJS, axios, react-chartjs-2, moment, python, JavaScript

 ### ToDo
+- gas measurements to see what we can measure and after this "lock" the features

+### Done: 1st measurement with this full-stack system
+- see raspberry_eka_savu.jpg
 - 1st learn to use GitHub with the team: kit, Aapo, and Lassi
 - later here: 1st 'front end' service of a full-stack 'IoT gauge', then 'back end'

-### Done: 1st measurement with this full-stack system
-- see raspberry_eka_savu.jpg